ICGC-TCGA-PanCancer/pancancer-documentation/docs/create_workflow.md

 * [Launch a Test/Dev Node Locally via VirtualBox](dev_node_ova.md)
 * [Create a New Test/Dev Node with Bindle and VirtualBox](dev_node_ova_shared.md)
 * [Create a New Test/Dev Node/Cluster with Bindle and a Cloud](prod_cluster_with_bindle.md)

+This guide picks up specifically where the [Create a New Test/Dev Node with Bindle and VirtualBox](dev_node_ova_shared.md) guide leaves off.
+It assumes your using a shared development environment where you are working in the "/vagrant" directory.
+The approach described here will work regardless of how you launch your VM.

 ### Step - Create a New Workflow